 - No. If he already got the vaccine, then he doesn’t need it again

 - Yes.
 A patient needs the vaccine every 5 years.

 - No. The scope of practice for PNs does not include SQ injections

 - Yes.
 If a patient is unsure, the CDC recommends vaccinating, as there is little potential harm but much potential benefit.

 What’s the difference?
 The RN question involves screening and developing a plan of care for a vaccination.
-Many hospitals have protocols that a RN can follow and they can actually order the vaccine after a screen.
+Many hospitals have protocols that an RN can follow and they can actually order the vaccine after a screen.
 LPNs are not able to do this with their scope of practice in most states because it involves developing a plan of care.
-However, once ordered, an LPN can give a vaccination and use follow appropriate pharmacological guidelines to administer it.
+However, once ordered, an LPN can give a vaccine and follow appropriate pharmacological guidelines to administer it.

 Thanks for reading!

 2019 NCLEX-RN Detailed Test Plan.
 2019.
 National Council of State Boards of Nursing (NCSBN).